ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-at-ethprague-2026.md

 ## At the booth

-The Swarm booth at EthPrague was the place to meet the team, ask direct questions, and get a practical look at what we are building — from decentralized frontend hosting with Beeport to decentralized streaming, hackathon guidance, and early conversations around the upcoming ambassador program.
-Conversations moved from "what's the difference between Swarm and IPFS?" to deeper dives into postage stamps, Feeds, ACT, and what it actually takes to build on decentralized infrastructure.
-Some of the best chats happened over specialty coffee and local classic Marlenka honey nuggets in the café area — keeping hackers caffeinated.
-Good infrastructure and good espresso both deserve better defaults.
+Set up in the café area, the Swarm booth was the place to meet the team, ask direct questions, and get a practical look at what we are building — from decentralized frontend hosting with Beeport to decentralized streaming, hackathon guidance, and early conversations around the upcoming ambassador program.
+Uplifting conversations over specialty coffee and the local classic, Marlenka honey nuggets, moved from “what’s the difference between Swarm and IPFS?” to deeper dives into postage stamps, Feeds, ACT, and what it actually takes to build on decentralized infrastructure.

 ![The Swarm booth at ETHPrague 2026](/uploads/ethprague-2026-booth.jpg)